Thyroid Complete

 TPO antibodies may indicate autoimmune thyroid activity, which is more prevalent in women.
 Thyroid autoimmunity can potentially affect menstrual regularity, fertility, and hormonal balance.
 Understanding your TPO status may be valuable for your reproductive health planning.

 This test measures antibodies against thyroid peroxidase (TPO), an enzyme essential for thyroid hormone synthesis.
-The presence of TPO antibodies may indicate that the immune system is targeting the thyroid gland.
-This marker is commonly used by healthcare providers to evaluate autoimmune thyroid disease.
+The presence of these antibodies may indicate that the immune system is targeting the thyroid gland.
+A peroxidase antibody result is considered against a laboratory reference range.
+A higher value does not by itself confirm a condition.
+A doctor reviews the test results alongside TSH and any symptoms.

 Women are significantly more likely to develop thyroid autoimmunity.
 TPO antibodies may affect thyroid function gradually, potentially influencing cycles, mood, and fertility.
 Testing is often recommended before or during pregnancy.
 Your healthcare provider can guide appropriate monitoring and management.